A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Introduction

 The remainder of this note is organized as follows.
 We first present some basic tensor concepts in Section \ref{Sec:prelim}.
-The t-SVD is introduced in Section \ref{Sec:tSVD} with some intuitions behind this model.
 The matrix cross approximation is outlined in Section \ref{Sec:MACA} and the Tensor Discrete Empirical Interpolation Method (TDEIM) as an extension of the DEIM method is presented in Section \ref{deimt}.
 In Sections \ref{Sec:PTACA} and \ref{Sec:PTACT}, we show how the matrix cross approximation for matrix pairs/triplets can be generalized to tensor pairs and tensor triplets, respectively.
+The numerical experiments are presented in Section \ref{Sec:num}.
 The conclusion is given in Section \ref{Sec:Con}.